5 Benefits of Maintaining Good Credit

 Easier to Rent an Apartment

-Apartments routinely check credit scores for the same reason lenders do.
+Apartments routinely check consumers’ credit for the same reason lenders do.
 They want to make sure that if they allow you to live there, you’re going to pay the rent in full, on time, every month.
-A good credit score offers them peace of mind that you are more likely to do that.
+Your excellent credit offers them peace of mind that you are more likely to do that.

 Improved Chance of Getting a Job

 While prospective employers can’t view your credit score, they can see a version of your credit report that includes payment history.
 Employers look at it from a responsibility standpoint.
 They think if you use credit responsibly, pay your bills on time and aren’t overextended, you are probably more likely to be a responsible employee, too.
-Increasing your chances of getting the job you want is one of the benefits of maintaining good credit.
+On the other hand, bad credit can cause employers to hesitate during the hiring process.

 You probably love your cell phone and enjoy electricity and running water, right?
-A good credit score means you will be able to get all those things (and more) without having to put down a big chunk of money up-front as a security deposit.
+Good credit means you will be able to get all those things (and more) without having to put down a big chunk of money up-front as a security deposit.
 Utility companies and other service providers are happy to offer their services to customers who have a history of paying bills on time.
+It’s one of the many benefits of good credit.

-If you’re not sure of your current credit score or would like tips on how to improve your credit score, our free Credit Counseling can help.
+If you’re not sure of your current credit score or would like tips on how to improve it, our free Credit Counseling can help.